Both Sides to October 5th in Portuguese History

 In 1910, during a State Visit from the President of Brazil, King Manuel II was officially deposed.
 There had been many days of political unrest in the country, but the King did not want to cancel the visit.
 On the night of the grand banquet, many of the guests did not even come to the Royal Palace as most politicians had already fled into exile.
 Later that night, the Royal Palace was bombed and King Manuel first went to the Royal Palace in Mafra, on the outskirts of Lisbon, where he met his mother, Queen Amelia and his grandmother, Queen Maria Pia.

 From there they fled into exile.
 Manuel and his mother went to England, later his mother would go to Versailles, France, and his grandmother went to Stupinigi, Italy.
 Manuel later died in exile without ever having stepped back onto Portuguese soil.

 And that is both sides of the 5th of October, the day that started the monarchy, and the day that ended it.Filed under Historical Royals, Portuguese Royals

-Tagged Afonso I, Alfonso VII of Spain, Amélia of Orléans, Manuel II of Portugal, Maria Pia of Savoy, Mass, National Day, Sancho I of Portugal, The Duchess of Bragança, The Duke of Bragança.
+Tagged Afonso I of Portugal, Alfonso VII of Spain, Amélia of Orléans, Manuel II of Portugal, Maria Pia of Savoy, Mass, National Day, Sancho I of Portugal, The Duchess of Bragança, The Duke of Bragança.